-Bristol was the European Green Capital in 2015 and there still exists a legacy of sustainability in the city and recently the University declared a climate emergency.
-So, if you like being active and taking part in practical activities, there are many ways to get involved.
+Bristol was the European Green Capital in 2015.
+There still exists a legacy of sustainability in the city, and the University recently declared a climate emergency.
+So if you like being active and taking part in practical activities, there are many ways to get involved.
 From cleaning the Bristol harbourside to community gardening to helping to maintain the city parks and green spaces.

 Volunteering for a cause

 You may want to volunteer for a cause that you are passionate about already, or you may want to explore and discover new causes.
 In the past there have been opportunities to support sustainable fashion, tackle homelessness, reduce food waste, conserve hedgehogs and fundraise for health charities.

 Bristol SU supports a variety of student led volunteering projects which make a difference to the local community and fellow students.
 The Bristol SU volunteering team can also support you to establish new student led volunteering projects.

 Bristol Hub is a local branch of the national charity, Student Hubs.
 They work in partnership with the University of Bristol to support students to tackle social challenges, learn about issues and connect with each other.

 The Bristol Abroad Team support current students to spend a year or semester abroad or to explore short-term international opportunities such as volunteering abroad.

 The Global Lounge offers many volunteering opportunities that enable students to gain a range of transferable skills to support them in the future.
 Some volunteering hours also go towards the Bristol PLUS Award.